kumarsandeep567/LLMCognition/README.md

 Google Cloud Storage is used for efficient storage of files

 6. AWS
+AWS can be utilized for various cloud services, including storage (Amazon S3)

-7. Streamlit
+8. Streamlit
 Streamlit is an open-source app framework that allows you to create interactive web applications easily.

-8. MySQL Database
+9. MySQL Database
 Relational database management system that allows you to store and manage data efficiently

 ## Project Structure